 RPNs work in collaboration with other health care professionals, including Registered Nurses and Physicians, in maintaining and improving client health quality.
 RPNs work outside the traditional health care system and deliver their expert services in hospitals, community clinics, rehabilitation centres, long-term care facilities and a variety of primary care settings.

-Specific attributes such as compassion, professionalism, and sound clinical judgement are the building blocks of safe and effective nursing practice in the Canadian healthcare system.
+Specific attributes such as compassion, professionalism, and sound clinical judgment are the building blocks of safe and effective nursing practice in the Canadian healthcare system.

 What Does a Registered Practical Nurse Do?